 - Interplay of Sex and Violence: Huxley discusses this trope before asking Spartan if he wants to have sex.
 He readily agrees.
 It leads to something with virtual reality headsets that is so different, and disturbing, it freaks him out.

-- Japan Takes Over Los Angeles: San Angeles has a very Japanese feel, from high society wearing kimonos to computers running everything to the mannerisms of its citizens.
+- Japan Takes Over the World: San Angeles has a very Japanese feel, from high society wearing kimonos to computers running everything to the mannerisms of its citizens.
 After Spartan knits her a jumper Huxley smells it, an Asian trait.

-- Kick the Son of a Bitch: Phoenix killing Cocteau, who went to extreme, disgusting lengths to create a saccharine dystopia.
+- Kick the Son of a Bitch: Phoenix proxy-killing Cocteau, who went to extreme, disgusting lengths to create a saccharine dystopia.

 - Knight Templar: Dr. Cocteau

-- Large Ham: Wesley Snipes was definitely enjoying himself.
+- Large Ham: Wesley Snipes is definitely enjoying himself as Simon Phoenix.

-- Laughably Evil: Simon Phoenix, who has some of the funniest scenes in the movie and is having a grand old time.
+- Laughably Evil: Simon Phoenix is evil, but he also has some of the funniest scenes in the movie and is having a grand old time.

-- Literally Shattered Lives/Off with His Head!: Phoenix in the end, as a result of the contact with cryogenic "seed" and, seconds later, Spartan's boot.
+- Literally Shattered Lives: Phoenix in the end, as a result of the contact with cryogenic "seed" and, seconds later, Spartan's boot.

-- Magical Security Cam: Spartan watches footage of Phoenix and Cocteau, which is lifted straight from earlier in the film and contains several impossible angles.
+- Magical Security Cam: Spartan watches footage of Phoenix and Cocteau, which is lifted straight from earlier in the film and contains several impossible camera angles and zooms.